BenoFelix/Job-Recruitment-System/README.md

 # Job-Recruitment-System
 Mini Project For 6th semester

-This project was done based on the College theme.
+This project was done based on the College theme using Flask framework and MySQL database.

 There will be three actors in this project: Owner
                                             Admin